gamemanual0/gm0/source/docs/hardware-basics/kit-and-hardware-guide/rev-robotics.rst

 Rev Robotics
 ============
-The REV kit is an infinite-pitch, extrusion based building system which uses 15x15mm aluminum extrusion and is complemented by channels.
+The REV kit is an infinite-pitch, extrusion based building system which uses the metric system and M3 hardware.

+Notes about this build system
+* The REV ecosystem is based upon 15x15mm aluminum extrusion and is complemented by 45x45mm channels.
-With extrusion, there are no fixed mounting holes, increasing adjustability and flexibility.
+* With extrusion, there are no fixed mounting holes, increasing adjustability and flexibility.
   For example, tensioning chain is simple when sliding the mount or bracket increases tension.
-Extrusion systems are one step towards a custom bot, as it needs to be cut to length using a saw or bandsaw.
+* The REV system uses metric dimensions (15 mm extrusion, M3 hardware), with the exception of #25 roller chain (FTC standard, imperial).
+* REV has purposefully designed with compatibility in mind, as pattern adapters ease compatibility issues.
+* Many REV parts are made of Delrin, a high-wear resistance plastic, which reduces overall cost.
+However, REV offers aluminum options for high-load parts as well.
+* REV does have a steeper learning curve than channel based build systems, owing to the fact that constructing structurally sound mechanisms requires just a little more thought.

+Notable components
+* REV's bread and butter is the 15x15mm aluminum extrusion.
+It accepts M3 hex screws which slide along the grooves.
-In addition, REV also offers both 45x45mm U-channel and 15x45mm C-channel, which is stronger than extrusion and provides stiffness and support when needed.
+* In addition, REV also offers both 45x45mm U-channel and 15x45mm C-channel, which is stronger than extrusion and provides stiffness and support when needed.
-The REV system uses metric dimensions (15 mm extrusion, M3 hardware), with the exception of #25 roller chain.
+* REV also offers punch tubing for teams wanting a more permanent mounting system while having the flexibility of channel.
-REV also uses 5 mm hex steel shafts for motion, which some vendors have added compatibility for in recent months.
+* REV uses 5 mm hex steel shafts and a ball-bearing motion support system.
+  The shaft may be cut to length, which can be very useful for certain use cases.
+  Many vendors have added compatibility to 5 mm hex shaft.
+* REV offers 3 types of HD HEX motors: spur gear, planetary, and UltraPlanetary motors.
+  The UltraPlanetary has customizable planetary ring gear ratios for a very affordable price.
+* The Core Hex Motor may be useful in certain use cases such as space constrained mechanisms.
-REV also has pattern adapters for other systems built into many parts such as the aluminum brackets.
+* REV also has pattern adapters for other systems built into many parts such as the aluminum brackets.

-Another advantage to REV is the delrin (a kind of low-friction plastic) components reduce the kit cost, but many products have stronger aluminum options as well.
-While plastic typically is suitable for a new team, the aluminum parts are recommended if your budget allows for it.
-Furthermore, REV has released new products such as channel mentioned above, the UltraPlanetary gearbox which has customizable planetary ring gear ratios, as well as UltraSlide, a low-profile aluminum slide.
-**In general, REV has a steeper learning curve than other build systems**, owing to the fact that mounting points in mechanisms need to be accounted for.
-However, this is not necessarily a disadvantage.
+Verdict
-**The REV kit is good for teams willing to invest the time into an extrusion building system.
+**The REV kit is good for teams willing to invest the time into an extrusion building system.**
-It has the ability to integrate channel along with extrusion, as well as the option to upgrade parts** for those wanting a further investment into the REV building system.
+It is the most flexible kit as it is extrusion based, yet it has the ability to integrate channel along with extrusion.
+REV offers the option to upgrade parts for those wanting a further investment into the REV building system.

+..  note: REV and MiSUMI Compatibility
-Another advantage to the REV kit is the compatibility of 15x15mm Misumi extrusion.
+One advantage to the REV kit is the compatibility of 15x15mm Misumi extrusion.
-REV extrusion isn’t as structurally strong as Misumi for two reasons.
+15x15mm REV extrusion isn’t as structurally strong as Misumi for two reasons.
-REV extrusion is 6063 aluminum, while MiSUMI extrusion is made out of A6N01SS-T5 aluminum, a stronger and stiffer alloy.
+1. REV extrusion is 6063 aluminum,
+    while MiSUMI extrusion is made out of A6N01SS-T5 aluminum, a stronger and stiffer alloy.
-Additionally, the MiSUMI extrusion has a larger surface area, so there is more area of contact.
+2. The MiSUMI extrusion has a larger surface area, so there is more area of contact.

 Misumi offers greater strength at a lower bulk cost.
 Additionally, Misumi will cut to the half millimeter for free, making it a great option for teams needing an exact cut.